cblevins/sp23-dig-stud/_modules/wordpress-intro.md

 - What are the similarities and differences in terms of content?
 - What are similarities and differences in terms of design and layout?
 - Which one is more appealing or informative to you as a viewer - let’s say you’re thinking about taking a class with one of them or want to do some kind of project with them - what is helpful and what isn’t?
-It’s okay to be honest. :)
+It’s okay to be honest. :smile:

 ## Familiarizing Yourself with Wordpress